Manistee River Steelhead Report

 Spring Steelhead Fly Patterns

 Spring steelhead fishing calls for a selection of flies that match the conditions and feeding habits of these migratory fish.
 As water temperatures rise, steelhead become more aggressive, making it a great time to experiment with a variety of patterns.
+Water levels currently require throwing some big stuff.
+Big yarn or rag style eggs, the biggest soft bead you can find, and black marabou with some bright flash.

 Egg patterns, such as the Glow Bug or Beads, remain highly effective, as steelhead are still keyed in on spawning activity.
 Nymphs like the Stonefly, Hex Nymph, and Fry Patterns also produce strikes, especially in slower runs and pockets.